maurodch/mbqd-website/content/people/collaboration.md

 title: Collaborations
 subtitle:
 ---
+We collaborate closely with other experimental and theoretical groups of Markus Oberthaler and Thomas Gasenzer within the <a href="https://www.synqs.org/">Synthetic Quantum Systems (SynQS)</a> collaboration.

-We enjoy close collaborations with the groups of T. Gasenzer, M. K. Oberthaler, F. Jendrzejewski, M. Weidemüller, S. Jochim, S. Floerchinger, J. Pawlowski, A. Baumbach, M. Petrovici and the BrainScales group at Heidelberg University.
+We enjoy close collaborations with the groups of M. Weidemüller, S. Jochim, S. Floerchinger, J. Pawlowski, A. Baumbach, M. Petrovici and the BrainScales group at Heidelberg University.

 We are collaborating with Markus Schmitt from Köln University on neural network quantum states.